LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 Termination of the contract may also have a retroactive effect.
 That is, if either party requests the termination of the contract due to non-performance of mutual obligations in accordance with the contract, and if this request is accepted, the ownership and limited real rights of the persons who acquire the immovable property from the place subject to the contract may also end.

-The correction shall be notified to the immovable property owners and other rights holders.
-If no lawsuit is filed in the peace court within thirty days from the date of notification for the removal of the correction, the correction made shall become final.
+“Errors arising from measurements, boundary determinations, mapping, and calculations on properties whose geometric situations have been finalized during or after the cadastre process shall be corrected upon the application of the interested party or ex officio by the cadastre office.
+The correction shall be notified to the property owners and other rights holders.
+If no lawsuit is filed within thirty days from the date of notification to the competent court of civil law for the cancellation of the correction, the correction becomes final.

 A place that has been enclosed within the boundaries of a forest through forest cadastre can be registered in the land registry without taking into account that it is a forest during the general land cadastre.